nymea/nymea-docs/src/routes/documentation/overview/faq.md

 ### Can I build commercial products out of nymea?

 Yes!
 As long as you fullfill all condidionts of one of our licenses.
-You can go with the GPLv3 license, or you can contact us to optain a commercial license.
+You can go with the GPLv3 license, or you can contact us to optain a commercial reseller license or even obtain a full developer SDK license.

+For more details, please visit [nymea's general terms on conditions](https://nymea.io/legal/GTC.pdf).

 ### Can I use nymea:app or BerryLan for my own app?